-We assess the system's enterprise profile as very strong, reflecting steady enrollment growth and solid demand metrics as well as the system's solid research presence.
+We assess the system's enterprise profile as very strong, reflecting a history of steady enrollment growth and solid demand metrics as well as the system's solid research presence, despite some disruption caused by the pandemic during the current fiscal year.
 We assess CSU's financial profile as strong, reflecting positive financial operations on an adjusted full-accrual basis, offset by an above-average debt burden and low financial resource ratios relative to debt for the rating, as well as measurable long-term contingent liabilities related to pension obligations.
 Combined, these factors lead to an indicative credit rating of 'a+' and a long-term bond rating of 'A+'.